X icon white, transparent background.

 More pay transparency

-If tied to performance reviews, salary bumps and other financial compensation will seem less arbitrary.
+If tied to performance reviews, salary bumps, performance bonuses, and other financial compensation will seem less arbitrary.
 Doing so will also give employees a better picture of what they need to do to earn more.
 However, this strategy requires a lot of open communication — along with well-defined competency frameworks, career paths, and policies.

 Employees need to know that managers are honest with them and feel empowered to offer feedback and have ongoing conversations about compensation and performance.
 That way, the pairing can be a powerful tool for motivating your people.